Pinkston's Pest Control — licensed pest control company in Lubbock, Texas

 The company is licensed for 4 service categories, including pest control, termite treatment, lawn & landscape care, and wildlife removal.
 This broad licensing reflects their capacity to handle a wide range of pest management needs, from routine household pest treatment to specialized services.

-Customers have rated Pinkston's Pest Control 5 out of 5 stars on Google, with 24 reviews reflecting their service track record in Lubbock.
+Customers have rated Pinkston's Pest Control 5 out of 5 stars, with 20+ reviews reflecting their service track record in Lubbock.

 Location